-Where planning permission is required for the erection of an antenna on any residential dwelling, the application will be considered in terms of:

-- (a) any existing antenna on the building - (b) the size which should not be greater than 1.8m in diameter - (c) the visual effect on occupiers of adjacent land.

-Satellite dishes should, wherever possible, be located at the rear of a building or premises or on lower roofs and should be as unobtrusive as possible from the public view.
+POLICY SP TELE15 Where planning permission is required for the erection of an antenna on any residential dwelling, the application will be considered in terms of: (a) any existing antenna on the building (b) the size which should not be greater than 1.8m in diameter (c) the visual effect on occupiers of adjacent land.
+POLICY SP TELE16 at the rear shes should, wherever possible, be located of a building or premises or on lower roofs l be as unobtrusive as possible from the 7.